Ma-Anne Dionisio: Career

+Stage

-After some encouragement from people who had heard her sing, she won a leading role in Experience Canada, a musical tour that celebrated Canada's 125th anniversary.
-A TV presentation of the show was seen by someone in the casting department for the Toronto production of Miss Saigon who arranged for an audition for the role of Kim in the musical.
-She won the role and was a celebrated success, earning nominations for the Dora Mavor Moore Award for Best Actress in a Musical in 1994 and in 2011.
+She won the role of Kim in the original Toronto production of Miss Saigon in 1993 at the Princess of Wales Theatre and was a celebrated success, earning a nomination for the Dora Mavor Moore Award for Best Actress in a Musical in 1994.
 Dionisio has since performed as Kim in British, Australian and American productions of Miss Saigon.
 She played the role of Éponine in the U.S. touring company of Les Misérables, joining Lea Salonga as the second Asian to play Éponine in western theater.

 She played Bertrande de Rols in Martin Guerre in London, performed in West Side Story as Maria at the Stratford Festival in 1999, and appeared on Broadway as Little Girl in the 2002 revival of Flower Drum Song.

+Her stage work also includes productions of Jesus Christ Superstar, Sunday in the Park with George, Mamma Mia!, Grease, and The Secret Garden on Broadway and London's West End.

 In July 2008, Dionisio reprised her original role as Kim in the seated production of Miss Saigon at The Muny in St. Louis, Missouri.
 In July 2010, she also reprised this role in the second Toronto, Ontario, Canada production.
-She originally played this role in the original Toronto production in 1993, which also launched her career.

 She is a founding artist of Theatre 20, a musical theatre company in Toronto formed by artists in 2009, and performed in Theatre 20's 2011 Concert Series at the Panasonic Theatre.

-She has also had occasional film and television roles, including guest appearances in Flashpoint, Remedy and Schitt's Creek and a lead role in the film The Waiting Room.
+In 2011, she received a second Dora Mavor Moore Award nomination for Best Actress in a Musical.

+In August 2011, she reprised the role of Kim in Miss Saigon at Broadway at Music Circus, closing the Wells Fargo Pavilion's 61st season in Sacramento, California, directed by Stafford Arima.

+In 2013, she starred as Grizabella in a new all-Canadian production of Cats at the Panasonic Theatre in Toronto, the first resident Canadian production of Cats in the city since 1985.

+In 2017, she appeared in The Secret Garden at Theatre Calgary, directed by Stafford Arima.

+In 2019, she won the Dora Mavor Moore Award for Outstanding Performance in a Leading Role at the 40th Annual Dora Mavor Moore Awards, for her portrayal of Diana Goodman in the Toronto production of Next to Normal, produced by the Musical Stage Company and presented by David Mirvish.

+In 2020, she appeared in the world premiere of Marjorie Chan's Lady Sunrise at Factory Theatre, directed by Nina Lee Aquino, as part of an ensemble of six Asian-Canadian women.